mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

  https://github.com/mixxxdj/mixxx/blob/f3a3e04fe5a732d0a3e61b3bc2e2c3ec904a8630/src/engine/effects/engineeffectchain.h)

-Based on the implementation of the `EngineEffectsDelay`, it was soon figured out, that the custom optimized data structure for the group delay handling should be created.
+Based on the implementation of the `EngineEffectsDelay`, it was soon figured out, that the custom optimized data structure for the Group Delay handling should be created.
 A common approach for working with the audio signal stream is to use the ring buffer data structure.
-However, based on the specification of group delay handling and requirements on the buffer data structure, the classic widely known implementation is not appropriate for use.
-So, the new improved and optimized variant of the ring buffer data structure was created specifically for the group delay handling use case.
+However, based on the specification of Group Delay handling and requirements on the buffer data structure, the classic widely known implementation is not appropriate for use.
+So, the new improved and optimized variant of the ring buffer data structure was created specifically for the Group Delay handling use case.
 The implementation can be found in the `RingDelayBuffer` class.

 Related files: